comps/ptef/doc/Optionals.md

 The merging can be performed only on subsequent arguments, eg. the arguments must not be reordered as that would alter the execution flow.

+## Log file rotation

+(Optional feature.)

+As the log file of each test is overwritten on suite re-runs, the runner may implement log file rotation to preserve previous versions of the log.

+This would be done in the `logrotate(8)` fashion, eg. by appending `.1` to the existing filename and if it already exists, renaming the existing `.1` to `.2`, etc., up until a defined maximum of ie. 8 files total.

+This obviously risks mixing unrelated test results if there are two separate tests with one having the exact same name as the other, but with `.1` appended.